pitt-cdm/2019spring/schedule.md

 * Begin research toward your group project
 * Re-read *Writer/Designer* chapter 5 in light of your new groups, especially the section on "Proposing to Get it All Done."
-* Prepare to collaboratively compose a group project proposal on Tuesday.
+* Prepare to collaboratively compose a group project proposal on Thursday; this may mean drafting together in a Google doc or the like
-* If you haven't yet, sign up for a midterm conference with Ben over the next two weeks (absolute latest deadline: 11/9)
+* Last chance to sign up for a midterm conference and not be late (I've had the deadline at 11/9 for several weeks)

 <h3><a href="lesson-20">Lesson 20, Thursday, 11/9</a> – Planning for Success</h3>